Central & South Asia

 Kabaddi striving for a global audience

-The 900-year-old sport from India vies for global reach as the World Kabaddi League takes off in London.
+The 900-year-old sport from India vies for global reach as World Kabaddi League takes off in London with great hopes.

 Last updated: 16 Aug 2014 12:24 GMT